-The external auditors have included Valuation for Investment Properties as a Key Audit Matter ("KAM") in the auditor's report for FY2021.
+The external auditors have included Accounting for Investment Properties as a Key Audit Matter ("KAM") in the auditor's report for FY2022.
 The Audit Committee discussed the KAM with the external auditors and concurred with the basis and conclusions to be included in the auditors' report.
-For more information on the KAM, please refer to page 22 of this Annual Report.
+For more information on the KAM, please refer to pages 24 to 25 of this Annual Report.